GFA-spec/GFA-spec/GFA1.md

 Jump lines are the mechanism to define the connections of segments which can not be associated with a particular overlap or sequence.
 Basic usecase is to represent 'gaps' corresponding to unassembled regions, most commonly due to absense or low quality of sequencing data.

-*TODO Should we 'bless' a tag to specify the source of the information about the connection?*

 `J`-lines specification generally follows one for `L`-lines, using columns 2-4 to specify connected segments and their respective orientations.
 The only difference is that 6th column specifies a signed integer `Distance` (instead of the `Overlap` `CIGAR` string) -- estimated distance between the segments.
 The `Distance` can take a `*` value, meaning that the distance is not specified (estimate is unavailable).